BlueDrink9/keeb_snakeskin/README.md

 ## Usage

 Overall:
-1. In KiCad, export the edge cuts layer as an SVG.
+1. In KiCad, export **just the edge cuts layer** as an SVG.
+Note that KiCad has two ways to do this - plotting fabrication as an SVG, and exporting just edge as an SVG directly.
+The latter gives a more stable output.
 2. Customise the design parameters for your board, either by create a config json or just passing the right arguments.
 At minimum you should tweak the cutout and magnet positioning for your board.
 3. Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.